 The next best way to reduce oxalate in your urine is to cut back how much oxalate you eat.
 For many people, simply adding calcium and dairy into their diet brings oxalate down to a safe level.
 However, for some, they also need to cut back how much oxalate they eat.

 As a dietitian, I rarely say “never eat this food”.
-But, for people with hyperoxaluria (high oxalate in their urine), I do recommend completely avoiding spinach, almonds, rhubarb, rice bran, and beets.
+But, for people with hyperoxaluria (high oxalate in their urine), I do recommend completely avoiding spinach, almonds, rhubarb, and beets.
 Below you will find a more complete list of high and low oxalate foods.

 This one is a little trickier.
 There are medications your doctor may prescribe such as thiazide diuretics to help with this.
 From a diet perspective, there are two factors that can help reduce calcium in urine:

 - Reduce dietary sodium to no more than 2,300 mg per day.

 - Avoid excess protein.
 This looks a little different for everyone.
 Work with your dietitian to figure out how much protein you need.
 Good general tips are:

 - Enjoy meat (including beef, chicken, fish, pork, etc.) no more than once per day.
 For non-meat meals, choose other sources of protein such as eggs, fresh cheeses, yogurt or even beans, lentils and nuts (see chart for the best options for these foods).

 - Eat meat in proper portions: 3-6oz for most people.